The WSU Cougar statue on the Pullman campus, surrounded by vibrant red autumn leaves.

 Moana Acosta

-Student Ambassador/Club Leader
+Student Ambassador; Club Leader

 Veterans and Military Affiliated Students (VMAS)

-Hey, I’m Moana!
-A Global Student Ambassador and Human Development major with minors in Sociology and Anthropology.
+Hey, I’m Moana, a Global Campus student ambassador and human development major with minors in sociology and anthropology.
 As a military spouse originally from Maryland, I’ve had the unique opportunity to call many places home throughout my adult life.
 My journey has taken me through Colorado and North Carolina before settling here in Washington State.
 Through this experience, I’ve learned just how critical it is to have a strong support system, which I know many of my Global Campus peers can relate to.

 Non-profit work is my jam, and I have such a soft spot for it.
 I currently work as a nonprofit consultant supporting military families in the Puget Sound region.
 Outside of that, I dedicate a significant portion of my free time to community outreach, personal development, and advocacy for causes close to my heart.

-Here on Global Campus, I serve as President of the WSU Global VMAS (Veterans and Military-Affiliated Students) Club, a peer mentor for the Cougs Get Lit-erary Book Club, and a student representative on the CAHNRS For All Committee.
-When I log off Zoom, you can find me reading a book, playing The Sims, crafting, or spending time with my family at football practices and games.
+Here on Global Campus, I serve as the president of the WSU Global VMAS (Veterans and Military-Affiliated Students) Club, as a peer mentor for Cougs Get Lit-erary, and as a student representative on the CAHNRS For All Committee.

-Here on Global Campus, I serve as President of the WSU Global VMAS (Veterans and Military-Affiliated Students) Club, a peer mentor for the Cougs Get Lit-erary Book Club, and a student representative on the CAHNRS For All Committee.
 When I log off Zoom, you can find me reading a book, playing The Sims, crafting, or spending time with my family at football practices and games.

 I look forward in connecting with you at a future event or meeting.
 Go Cougs!